From Click to Delivery: The Art of eCommerce Fulfillment

 Inventory Management & Forecasting

-Inventory management and forecasting in eCommerce fulfillment involve the processes and techniques used to effectively track, control, and predict inventory levels to meet customer demand.
+Inventory management and forecasting involves the processes and techniques needed to effectively track, control, and predict inventory levels to meet customer demand.
 It helps businesses ensure they have the right amount of inventory at the right time, reducing the risk of stockouts or overstocking.

-- Stock Monitoring: Inventory levels are regularly monitored to track the quantity of each product available.
+- Stock Monitoring: Businesses regularly monitor inventory levels to track the quantity of each product available.
 This is typically done using an inventory management system that keeps a real-time record of stock levels and updates it with each sale or restocking activity.

-- Inventory Forecasting: By analyzing historical sales data, market trends, and other relevant factors, businesses can estimate the demand for their products to determine optimal inventory levels and replenishment schedules.
-Accurate inventory forecasting enables businesses to optimize inventory levels across multiple nodes, minimize holding costs, avoid stockouts, and efficiently meet customer demand.
+- Inventory Forecasting: Logistics leaders analyze historical sales data, market trends, and other relevant factors to estimate the demand for their products.
+They can then determine optimal inventory levels and replenishment schedules.
+Accurate inventory forecasting means businesses can optimize inventory levels across multiple nodes, minimize holding costs, avoid stockouts, and efficiently meet customer demand.
 It helps strike a balance between having enough inventory to fulfill orders promptly and avoiding excess stock that ties up capital.

 - SKU Management: Each unique product variant or stock-keeping unit (SKU) is tracked individually.
 This allows businesses to monitor the performance of specific products, analyze sales patterns, and make informed decisions about restocking, promotions, or discontinuing certain SKUs.